liamjjmcnamara/cheesepi/README.rst

-Introduction to the source code for the CheesePi measurement platform
+Introduction to the internals of the CheesePi measurement platform.

 Install
 -----------------